 Laura Jane Irwin-Henrickson has been an actress every since she can remember.
 She has taken classes in just about every aspect of theater you can imagine, from Shakespeare to Sword Fighting, and from Mime to Meisner.
 She graduated from Drury University in Springfield, MO, with an Bachelors in theatre under the direction of Robert Westenberg.
 In her spare time she loves to dance, sing, bake and crochet.

 Erin Ivanov is a teaching artist, performer, and director who graduated from Missouri State University in 2004 with a BA in Theatre and Communication and an emphasis in Children’s Theatre.
 She was involved in the theatre from a very young age performing in church plays and then plays and musicals in high school and college.
-In college, she was the leader for a traveling drama ministry group and was also a part of a children’s storytelling troupe.
+In college she was the leader for a traveling drama ministry group and was also a part of a children’s storytelling troupe.
 Her biggest theatre passion lies in directing and teaching.
 She has directed one-acts in both high school and college and directed a musical for the Robidoux Resident Theatre in St Joseph.
-She has years of experience teaching theatre classes and directing intensive musical camps for Robidoux Resident Theatre, CYT Kansas City, and ACT1KC.
-She is currently an English/Theatre Arts teacher for Frontier STEM High School in KC.
-Her favorite roles include Miss Lynch in Grease and Wife in The Problem.
-She is beyond excited to begin her teaching journey with The Coterie, inspiring students to explore their creative sides and to imagine the unthinkable!
+She has years of experience teaching theatre classes and directing intensive musical camps for Robidoux Resident Theatre, CYT Kansas City, ACT1KC, and The Coterie.
+She is currently an English teacher in Kansas City.
+She loves teaching for The Coterie, inspiring students to explore their creative sides and to imagine the unthinkable!

 Maya Loren Jackson made her Coterie debut in And Justice for Some: The Freedom Trial of Anthony Burns .
 Previously, she appeared in Mr. Burns: A Post-Electric Play at Unicorn Theatre and The Learned Ladies at UMKC Theatre.
 She received her undergraduate degree from University of Maryland and is currently a MFA Acting student at University of Missouri-Kansas City.